NICHOLAS85/gebaar-libinput/README.md

 ***This fork merges the following into Gebaar***
 - https://github.com/Coffee2CodeNL/gebaar-libinput/pull/10 adding pinch in/out gestures
-- https://github.com/Coffee2CodeNL/gebaar-libinput/pull/25 adding error catching to config parse
+- https://github.com/Coffee2CodeNL/gebaar-libinput/pull/25 adding error catching when parsing options
 - https://github.com/gabrielstedman/gebaar-libinput adding touch support

 ***Other changes include:***
-- Allowing different commands to be run depending on touchpad or touchscreen mode
+- Allowing different commands to be run depending on touchpad or touchscreen gestures
 - Adding a config option which determines the initial mode gebaard runs in
-- Adding support for switch events for 2 in 1 laptops
+- Adding support to run commands on switch events for 2 in 1 laptops

 Gebaar
 =========